Largest and heaviest animals: Reptiles (Reptilia)

 The largest living reptile, a representative of the order Crocodilia, is the saltwater crocodile (Crocodylus porosus) of Southern Asia and Australia, with adult males being typically 3.9–5.5 m long.
 The largest confirmed saltwater crocodile on record was 6.32 m long, and weighed about 1,360 kg.
 Unconfirmed reports of much larger crocodiles exist, but examinations of incomplete remains have never suggested a length greater than 7 m.
 Also, a living specimen estimated at 7 m and 2,000 kg has been accepted by the Guinness Book of World Records.
 However, due to the difficulty of trapping and measuring a very large living crocodile, the accuracy of these dimensions has yet to be verified.
 A specimen named Lolong caught alive in the Philippines in 2011 (died February 2013) was found to have measured 6.17 m in length.

 The Komodo dragon (Varanus komodoensis), also known as the "Komodo monitor", is a large species of lizard found in the Indonesian islands of Komodo, Rinca, Flores, Gili Motang, Nusa kode and Padar.
 A member of the monitor lizard family (Varanidae), it is the largest living species of lizard, growing to a maximum length of more than 3 m in rare cases and weighing up to approximately 166 kg.

 Nevertheless, current extant reptiles are still dwarfed by their prehistoric ancestors.
 The largest non-dinosaurian terrestrial reptile to have ever lived were crocodilomorphs such as Deinosuchus, Sarcosuchus and Purussaurus, each have weight varying between 5–10 metric tons.
 The largest snake to have ever lived was Titanoboa which could grow up to 12.8–14.3 m and weigh up to 730–1,135 kg.
 Prehistoric marine reptiles from the Mesozoic were even larger.
 Archelon was the largest testudines, being around 4.6 m long from head to tail and 2.2–3.2 MT in weight.
-Mosasaurus hoffmanni was the largest squamate lizard to have ever lived, with a length of 11 m and a body mass of 10 MT However, the largest reptiles were the shastasaurids, specifically Ichthyotitan, which approached lengths rivalling to exceeding those of a blue whale, at around 26–35 m in length.
+Mosasaurus hoffmanni was the largest squamate lizard to have ever lived, with a length of 11 m and a body mass of 10 MT However, the largest reptiles were the shastasaurids, specifically Ichthyotitan, which approached lengths rivalling to exceeding those of a blue whale, with confirmed the holotype specimen and a referred specimen from Lilstock measuring 25 m.
+There is also an undescribed shastasaurid from the Aust cliffs around 30–35 m in length.
+It has been informally referred to as the Aust Colossus.